 Activity 5: Identity is Messy

 Identity for most people is complicated.
 An individual can identify in many different ways, and isn’t necessarily defined or limited to any one identity.
-A person can identify as a skateboarder, a musician, Cree, K’omoks, female, trans, male, a juggalo (looking at you Alex :), and so many other things.
+A person can identify as a skateboarder, Cree, K’omoks, a musician, female, trans, male, two-spirit, Canadian, an Elvis impersonator, and so many other things.

 Our identities are complicated and multi-faceted.
 Drew Hayden Taylor’s Pretty Like a White Boy explores this idea.
 After reading the story, I’d like you to compose a critical response.
 At least 3 paragraphs that address the following questions: